Marxism and religion: Karl Marx and Friedrich Engels

-Vladimir Lenin on religion
+Vladimir Lenin

 In The Attitude of the Workers’ Party to Religion, Lenin repeated that religion is the "opium of the people" and emphasized that religion and its institutions are instruments of the ruling class.

 Nonetheless, Lenin initially allowed Christians and other religious people in the Bolshevik Party.
 While critical of religion, Lenin also specifically made a point to not include it in Our Programme or his ideological goals, arguing that the religious question is tied to class struggle.
 He emphasized that religion is a product of capitalism and that unity in the revolutionary struggle "for the creation of a paradise on earth is more important to us than unity of proletarian opinion on paradise in heaven."

 In 1919, Lenin partially reversed this stance.
 Responding to the question of whether people who took part in religious ceremonies could remain in the party, Lenin wrote that he would expel them.

-Joseph Stalin on religion
+Joseph Stalin

 Joseph Stalin's public statements on religion throughout his years serving as General Secretary of the CPSU were scarce.
 In 1927, answering the question of an American trade union delegate, Stalin affirmed that the Communist Party must have an anti-religious policy.
 He said this was because the party stood for science and contrasted the position to the prosecution of Darwinists in America.
 Stalin also emphasized the importance of undermining the "reactionary clergy who poison the minds of the toiling masses."

-Nikolai Bukharin and Evgenii Preobrazhensky on religion
+Nikolai Bukharin and Evgenii Preobrazhensky

 In their influential book The ABC of Communism, Nikolai Bukharin and Evgenii Preobrazhensky spoke out strongly against religion, writing that "Communism is incompatible with religious faith".
 However, the two placed importance on patience, energy, and perseverance toward the religious, saying that forcing atheism on people would set back the movement against religion.
 "If the church were to be persecuted, it would win sympathy among the masses, for persecution would remind them of the almost forgotten days when there was an association between religion and the defence of national freedom; it would strengthen the antisemitic movement; and in general it would mobilize all the vestiges of an ideology which is already beginning to die out", they wrote.

-Anatoly Lunacharsky on religion
+Anatoly Lunacharsky

 God-Building was an idea proposed by some prominent early Marxists of the Bolshevik faction of the Russian Social Democratic Labour Party.
 Inspired by Ludwig Feuerbach's "religion of humanity", it had some precedent in the French Revolution with the "cult of reason".
 The idea proposed that in place of the abolition of religion, there should be a meta-religious context in which religions were viewed primarily in terms of the psychological and social effect of ritual, myth and symbolism in an attempt to harness this force for pro-communist aims, both by creating new ritual and symbolism and by re-interpreting existing ritual and symbolism in a socialist context.
 In contrast to the atheism of Lenin, the God-Builders took an official position of agnosticism.